ubuntupunk/xcalc-themes/README.md

 # xcalc-themes
 I needed a decent calculator emulator :rainbow: on the command-line, to invoke via i3wm.
 I haven't found anything so far.
-But I guess xcalc will have to do for now.
+But I guess [xcalc](https://github.com/thentenaar/xcalc) will have to do for now.

 Here is a collection of some themes for the x.org calculator, still very crude!

+All questions regarding xcalc should be directed at the [Xorg mailing list](https://lists.x.org/mailman/listinfo/xorg)

+The [xcalc code repository](
+https://gitlab.freedesktop.org/xorg/app/xcalc) can be found at freedesktop.org

 ![default-color-image](/default-color.png) <img src="https://github.com/ubuntupunk/xcalc-themes/blob/main/forest.png"  width="250" height="380"></a>